In this helpful guide we’ll look at evidence from the Qur’an and Sunnah to answer the question – is seafood halal?

 The Hanafi school of thought is the only exception.
 They consider all shellfish to be Makruh (detestable).

-Majority of the scholars of Islam consider squid and octopus to be halal (Maliki, Shafi’i and Hanbali).
+Majority of the scholars of Islam consider squid, octopus and calamari to be halal (Maliki, Shafi’i and Hanbali).
 The Hanafi scholars say it is Makruh.

-Squid and Octopus are sea creatures and Allah has made everything from the sea that is not harmful halal.
+Squid, Octopus and Calamari are sea creatures and Allah has made everything from the sea that is not harmful halal.
 Besides the exceptions named.
-Octopus and squid are not named in this exception.
-So majority of the scholars are of the opinion that both octopus and squid are halal seafood.
+Calamari, octopus and squid are not named in this exception.
+So majority of the scholars are of the opinion that octopus, calamari and squid are all halal seafood.

-Octopus and squids, like fish, can be eaten without slaughtering (Zabiha).
+Octopus, squids and calamari like fish, can be eaten without slaughtering (Zabiha).

 Are Crocodiles and Alligators Halal or Haram?